mlswg/mls-protocol/draft-ietf-mls-protocol.md

 transcript over the whole history of MLSPlaintext Commit messages, up to the confirmation field in the current MLSPlaintext message.
 The confirmation and signature fields are then included in the transcript for the next epoch.
-The interim transcript hash is passed to new members in the WelcomeInfo struct, and enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.
+The interim transcript hash is passed to new members in the GroupInfo struct, and enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.